slorek/conscript/README.md

       register_for_draft
     end

-A default_scope is also set to exclude all draft instances from finders.
-You may use the drafts scope to access them:
+A `default_scope` is also set to exclude all draft instances from finders.
+You may use the `drafts` scope to access them:

     Article.drafts

+If you need to access drafts and original instances together, use `unscoped` as you would any other `default_scope`:

+    Article.unscoped.all

 ### Instance methods